Anthony-Fiddes/fiddes.dev/content/posts/arch-on-the-lenovo-z13/index.md

 # deny=10 because the default of 3 is constantly getting me locked out
 auth       required                    pam_faillock.so      preauth deny=10
-# Optionally use requisite above if you do not want to prompt for the password
+# the next 3 lines are the change.
+If pam_unix receives nothing, we try
-# on locked accounts.
+# fingerprint auth.
 -auth      [success=3 default=ignore]  pam_systemd_home.so
 auth       [success=2 default=ignore]  pam_unix.so          try_first_pass nullok likeauth
 auth       [success=1 default=bad]     pam_fprintd.so